 Four Community governors: local people appointed by the Governing Body.

 One Staff governor: elected from among those who work at the school, including teaching, support and administration staff.

 Four Foundation Governors: who are appointed by the Diocese.

 No particular qualifications or experience are needed.
 The most important qualities for any governor are to be interested in the welfare and progress of the children and the school and to be prepared to give their time and effort when required.
 Governors are not expected to be experts in education, indeed many governors start by bringing skills relating to the commercial world and learn about the educational side as they go.

 The time commitment is not usually excessive, though the responsibilities of a school governor can be considerable.
 The list below suggests a typical workload:

-- At least 1 visit per term during the day
+- At least 1 school visit per term during the day;

-No. They can be considered to be the largest volunteer workforce in the country and are not paid for the time spent on governor’s activities.
-However, governors are able to claim expenses for such things as travel to the meetings or training sessions and childcare incurred during meetings.
+No. They can be considered to be the largest volunteer workforce in the country and are not paid for the time spent on governor activities.
+However, governors are able to claim expenses for such things as travel to the meetings or training sessions and childcare costs incurred for attending meetings.